jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AssertionError: None != 0
     AssertionError: None != 12

-* then change the `return statement`_ to see the difference between the inputs and expected output
+* I change the `return statement`_ to see the difference between the inputs and expected output

   .. code-block:: python
     :emphasize-lines: 2